 Unlike most snowshoeing adventures you probably do, this one has to include the services of a guide.
 Cue White Mountain Adventures.

 You won’t have nearly the number of people on the trip pictured below (it was the active part of an adventure travel convention) so you can expect to enjoy the silence of the mountains, at least most of the time.

 We did hear the drone of a helicopter at the end of our day as it lobbed explosives at the mountain to set off an avalanche and bury a car (no one in it and actually pretty darned cool to see the avalanche in action.)
 But apart from that it was peaceful and at times a little weird, only because Fortress Mountain was once an active ski hill.

 Fortress Mountain has been shuttered for over a decade but the ski runs remain and the chairlifts are still on their cables.
 There is some good news as the stakeholders, at least according to their website, are almost ready to start Phase One construction of a multi-phase project.

-What that ultimately means for snowshoers I don’t know, but with its massive dumps of snow and 3,300 acres of terrain, hopefully there will be room for both skiers, boarders and snowshoers when it reopens to the public.
+What that ultimately means for snowshoeing at Fortress Mountain, I don’t know.
+With its massive dumps of snow and 3,300 acres of terrain, hopefully there will be room for both skiers, boarders and snowshoers when it reopens to the public.

 For now sign up for a day with White Mountain Adventures.
-For $109 + tax you get transportation included from the Canmore-Banff corridor, a guide, a back-country lunch along with hot chocolate and cookies.
+You get transportation included from the Canmore-Banff corridor, a guide, a backcountry lunch along with hot chocolate and cookies.
 The tour only runs on weekends and requires four people.
 You still have a few weeks to catch it this year.